A two-disk approach to the synthesis of coherent passive equalizers for linear quantum systems: Introduction

-In a situation when both the channel and the equalizer are completely passive quantum systems, the problem \eqref{eq2} was shown in \cite{Ugrinovskii2024} to be reducible to a constrained optimization problem of $H_{\infty}$ type.
-Under a certain $J$ spectral factorization assumption, this made possible to characterize classes of near optimal completely passive coherent equalizers in terms of a scattering transformation in the $H^{\infty}$ space of rational transfer functions.
+When both the channel and the equalizer are completely passive quantum systems, the problem \eqref{eq2} was shown in \cite{Ugrinovskii2024} to be reducible to a constrained optimization problem of $H_{\infty}$ type.
+Specifically, for active channels or equalizers, the PSD should be replaced with an appropriate performance matrix formulation as described in~\cite{nurdin2009}.
+Then, under a certain $J$ spectral factorization assumption, this made it possible to characterize classes of near-optimal completely passive coherent equalizers in terms of a scattering transformation in the $H^{\infty}$ space of rational transfer functions.
 In \cite{Ugrinovskii2024a}, this approach was further advanced to show that the relaxation of the problem originally introduced in \cite{Ugrinovskii2024} is exact in the sense that the value in \eqref{eq2} can be approached arbitrarily closely by solving a certain auxiliary $H_{\infty}$ optimization problem, and then constructing a physically realizable $H(s)$ from its solution.
 This result was shown to hold under a certain additional condition; see \eqref{eq19} below.
 It guaranteed that any solution of the auxiliary problem, if it exists, could be used to construct a physically realizable $H(s)$ with a desired upper bound on \eqref{eq2}.
-The condition was shown to befit quantum channels operating in an environment with a low signal-to-noise ratio but could fail to hold when the intensity of the environment noise was reduced.
+The condition was shown to hold for quantum channels operating in a low signal-to-noise ratio environment, but it could fail when the environmental noise intensity was reduced.

 In this paper we aim to circumvent the aforementioned sufficient condition.
 Here we observe that the auxiliary $H_{\infty}$ optimization problem which underpins the synthesis of coherent completely passive equalizers in \cite{Ugrinovskii2024a} is a special case of the so-called two-disk problem.
 The latter problem consists in finding a stabilizing $H_{\infty}$ controller which is itself stable and satisfies an $H_{\infty}$ norm condition \cite{zhou2001,norman1989numerical,ho1992}\footnote{In the general multi-disk problem, a feedback controller is sought to minimize the $H_{\infty}$ norm of a certain transfer function related to the closed loop system (e.g., the weighted sensitivity transfer function or the weighted complementary sensitivity transfer function), subject to constraints on the $H_{\infty}$ norm of other transfer functions \cite{norman1989numerical,ho1992}. }, which is precisely the situation encountered here.
 This observation enables us to capitalize on the non-uniqueness of $H_{\infty}$ controllers/filters to select the one which satisfies two $H_{\infty}$ norm conditions simultaneously.
 This provides the freedom to select a solution to the auxiliary problem which ensures that the physical realizability requirements are satisfied.